sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

-[Hakyll](https://jaspervdj.be/hakyll/) is an amazing static site generator written in Haskell, it allows for blog posts to be written in *markdown*, that are then compiled with *pandoc*, and is very well suited to be used with *GitHub pages*, it's everything I wanted and more.
+[Hakyll](https://jaspervdj.be/hakyll/) is an amazing static site generator written in Haskell, it allows for blog posts to be written in *markdown*, that are then compiled with *pandoc*, and is very well suited to be used with *GitHub pages*; It's everything I wanted and more.

 [Silly Bytes](http://www.sillybytes.net) went through its first 5 years of existence hosted on Google's [Blogger](https://www.blogger.com) service, and it